DeltaVCode/cedar-c-do-401d5/class-37/Lab/README.md

 - As a user, I would like to delete to do items that are no longer needed
 - As a user, I would like to easily mark to do items as completed

-Note that the display of each To Do item has changed slightly.

 ![To Do Application](todo.png)

 ## Technical Requirements / Notes